20kdc/OC-KittenOS/inst/symbolGuide.md

 "$bdThing" symbols are BDIVIDE Engine.

 "$a0", "$a1", etc. are Local Symbols.
-THESE ARE AN OLD MECHANISM, USE FRAMED TEMPS INSTEAD.
+DEPRECATED, THESE ARE AN OLD MECHANISM, USE FRAMED TEMPS INSTEAD.
 These are reserved only for use in locals.
 (For loops count.)

 "$lThing" symbols are used to name Local Symbols using aliases.

+NO THEY ARE NOW USED FOR ALL TEMPS, INCLUDING LOCAL SYMBOLS